seailz/blog/posts/DawnstoneTech.md

 Part of the change to Candor Studios' new infrastructure meant we had to do huge amounts of data migration from their existing databases and files to Firestore.
 This was a complex process that required careful planning and execution to ensure that no data was lost or corrupted in the process.

 Essentially, all new objects are created in Firestore.
 Then, if an object is found in the old system and retrieved at any point, it's migrated to Firestore.
 When retrieving an object, we check both systems unless we know it's only in Firestore (we have a list of these objects).
-It's fail complex, but does the job well.
+It's fairly complex, but does the job well.
 We've managed to migrate around 10,000 objects using it!

 ### Caching
 Caching is also a big part of the move.
 Much of the existing infrastructure didn't care for caches as data was quick and free to access.
 Now, we have to be careful with how we cache data, as Firestore costs can add up quickly if we're not careful.
 We've implemented a caching system that's been working well so far, but it's something we're keeping an eye on as we scale up.
-This caching system was relatively complex, as well, but only because it uses a lot of Java reflection to make it nice and flexible.
+This caching system was relatively complex as well, but only because it uses a lot of Java reflection to make it nice and flexible.

 ![Candor Hub Firestore Usage](https://raw.githubusercontent.com/seailz/blog/refs/heads/main/images/dawnstonetech/cachingmetrics.png)